groupdocs-editor/GroupDocs.Editor-Products/content/editor/net/odt.md

     enable: true
     title: "About GroupDocs.Editor for .NET API"
     content: |
-        [GroupDocs.Editor](/editor/net/) API is a right choice to edit Microsoft Word, Excel, PowerPoint, Open Office documents and presentations.
+        [GroupDocs.Editor for .NET](/editor/net/) API is a right choice to edit Microsoft Word, Excel, PowerPoint, Open Office documents and presentations.
 GroupDocs.Editor is a standalone API that is suitable for server side and back-end systems where high performance is required.
 It does not depend on any software like Microsoft or Open Office.

 ############################# Steps ############################
 steps:
     enable: true
     title_left: "Steps to Edit ODT in C#"
     content_left: |
-        [GroupDocs.Editor](/editor/net/) provides an easy and straightforward way for developers to edit the ODT files using a few lines of code.
+        [GroupDocs.Editor for .NET](/editor/net/) provides an easy and straightforward way for developers to edit the ODT files using a few lines of code.

-        *   Create an instance of Editor class and load the ODT file with full path
+        * Create an instance of `Editor` class with mandatory file path or stream and optional `WordProcessingLoadOptions` class and load the ODT file
-        *   Create & set EditOptions for the ODT file type
+        * Create & set the `WordProcessingEditOptions` class instance for the ODT file format
-        *   Call Editor.Edit method and obtain ODT document in HTML format that is easily editable with any WYSIWYG-editor.
+        * Call `Editor.Edit()` method and obtain ODT document in HTML format that is easily editable with any WYSIWYG-editor.
-        *   Call Editor.Save method and save edited ODT file
+        * Call `Editor.Save()` method and save edited ODT file using `WordProcessingSaveOptions` class

     title_right: "System Requirements"
     content_right: |
         A basic document editing with GroupDocs.Editor for .NET APIs can be done by implementing a few easy steps.
 Our APIs are supported on all major platforms and operating systems.
 Before executing the code below, please make sure that you have the following prerequisites installed on your system.

         * Operating Systems: Microsoft Windows, Linux, MacOS
         * Development Environments: Microsoft Visual Studio, Xamarin, MonoDevelop
         * Frameworks: .NET Framework, .NET Standard, .NET Core, Mono
-        *   Get the latest version of GroupDocs.Editor for .NET downloaded from [NuGet](https://www.nuget.org/packages/GroupDocs.Editor)
+        * Get the latest version of GroupDocs.Editor for .NET downloaded from [NuGet](https://www.nuget.org/packages/groupdocs.editor)

     code: |
-        ```cs
+        ```csharp
-        // Load the ODT file into Editor
+        // Load the ODT file into Editor with the optional WordProcessingLoadOptions
-        Editor editor = new Editor("source.odt");
+        Editor editor = new Editor("source.odt", delegate { return new WordProcessingLoadOptions(); });

+        // Create and adjust the edit options
+        WordProcessingEditOptions editOptions = new WordProcessingEditOptions();

         // Open input ODT document for edit — obtain an intermediate document, that can be edited
-        EditableDocument beforeEdit = editor.Edit();
+        EditableDocument beforeEdit = editor.Edit(editOptions);

         // Grab ODT document content and associated resources from editable document
         string content = beforeEdit.GetContent();

-        // Update ODT document content in some way
+        // Send the content to WYSIWYG-editor, edit it there, and send edited content back to the server-side
+        // This step simulates a such operation
         string updatedContent = content.Replace("Subtitle", "Edited subtitle");

-        // Create new EditableDocument instance from edited content and resources
+        // Grab edited content and resources from WYSIWYG-editor and create a new EditableDocument instance from it
         EditableDocument afterEdit = EditableDocument.FromMarkup(updatedContent, null);

+        // Create a save options and select a desired output format
+        WordProcessingSaveOptions saveOptions = new WordProcessingSaveOptions(Formats.WordProcessingFormats.Odt);

-        // Save edited ODT document
+        // Save edited ODT document to the file
-        editor.Save(afterEdit, "edited.odt");
+        editor.Save(afterEdit, "edited.odt", saveOptions);
         ```

 ############################# Demos ############################